redlibrarian/redlibrarian.github.io/_posts/2020-02-01-exchange-and-the-public.markdown

 the library is not acting as "Public Library" but as the private owner of space for rent.
-To bring professional ethics to bear on (basically) one's activities as *landlord* is perverse, but it also exposes a sharp contradiction in how library's see their role under capitalism.
+To bring professional ethics to bear on (basically) one's activities as *landlord* is perverse, but it also exposes a sharp contradiction in how libraries see their role under capitalism.
 Discursively, they want to remain "arsenals of democratic culture", but in reality, they want to participate in the *private* economy of rent.